 Annual SILC Program Progress Report (PPR) Policy

-The SILC staff will draft the PPR according to ACL instructions and submit it with the approval and signature of the SILC Chair and the DSE Representative, as instructed by ACL by the due date.
+The SILC Chair, staff and DSE Representative will draft the PPR according to ACL instructions and submit it with the approval and signature of the SILC Chair and the DSE Representative, as instructed by ACL by the due date.
 The SILC shall share the contents of the annual report at the quarterly SILC meeting following approval from ACL.
 The Chair and Vice Chair will review the PPR prior to submission.

 Code of Ethics and Member Etiquette

-All new members will agree to a Code of Ethics form that states the following:
+All current and new members, as well as staff will agree to a Code of Ethics form that states the following:

 Nevada Statewide Independent Living Council